Tix: Personal life

-Andreas has become an outspoken advocate of mental health and has shared many of his experiences with struggles with it.
+Haukeland has become an outspoken advocate of mental health and has shared many of his experiences of struggles with it.

-He was in relationship with Marthe Elise Brenne, a Norwegian influencer, from early 2019 to late 2020, with whom he met and was partnered in Paradise Hotel.
+From early 2019 to late 2020, he was in a relationship with Marthe Elise Brenne, a Norwegian influencer, whom he met and was partnered with in Paradise Hotel.
 Brenne won Paradise Hotel in 2019.
-Andreas dedicated one of his songs 'Deg Eller Ingenting' to Marthe in June 2020 and shared on his Instagram romantic photos of the couple saying "I do not have many close ones around me, but over the past year Marthe has been an important part of my life.
+Haukeland dedicated one of his songs, 'Deg Eller Ingenting', to Marthe in June 2020 and shared on his Instagram romantic photos of the couple saying "I do not have many close ones around me, but over the past year Marthe has been an important part of my life.
 I love her so much.
 Actually love her."

-On 18 October 2021 he released a book, TIX: Den Stygge Andungen (The Ugly Duckling), based on his childhood in which Andreas Haukeland tells the story of himself.
+On 18 October 2021, Haukeland released a book, TIX: Den Stygge Andungen (The Ugly Duckling), based on his childhood in which he tells the story of himself.
 Nearly two weeks after its release, it became Norway's best-selling non-fiction children book.